google-research/vision_transformer/README.md

 We provide models pre-trained on imagenet21k for the following architectures:
 ViT-B/16, ViT-B/32, ViT-L/16 and ViT-L/32.
 We  provide the same models
 pre-trained on imagenet21k *and* fine-tuned on imagenet2012.

+**Update (19.5.2021)**: We added more than 50k ViT and hybrid models pre-trained on ImageNet and ImageNet-21k with various degrees of data augmentation and model regularization, and fine-tuned on ImageNet, Pets37, Kitti-distance, CIFAR-100, and Resisc45.
+See second [Colab](#colab) above for details.

 **Update (1.12.2020)**: We have added the R50+ViT-B/16 hybrid model (ViT-B/16 on top of a Resnet-50 backbone).
 When pretrained on imagenet21k, this model